eclipse-archived/ceylon-lang.org/documentation/1.3/tour/dynamic.md

 Run this code to see it how cleanly it fails at runtime.

-## Importing npm modules containing native JavaScript code
+## Importing npm packages containing native JavaScript code

 A Ceylon module may express a dependency on a native JavaScript module by importing the module from npm (the node